-1.2 Standard deviation of ln(x)
+1.2 Standard deviation of In(x)

 Formula Description (Result)

-=LOGINV(A2, Inverse of the lognormal cumulative distribution function
+Inverse of the lognormal cumulative distribution function

 A3, A4) for the terms above (4.000014)

 LOGNORMDIST

 Returns the cumulative lognormal distribution of x, where ln(x) is normally distributed with the parameters mean and standard_dev.
 Use this function to analyze data that has been logarithmically transformed.